whyrusleeping/testnet-utils/README.md

 Now, on the host, run:
 ```
-$ sudo ./latency.sh on
+$ sudo ./ctrlnet lat on
 ```

 You should see the rtt of the pings spike to 100ms

 Then try:
 ```
-$ sudo ./latency off
+$ sudo ./ctrlnet lat off
 ```

 And it will return to normal.
-NOTE: you will have to turn the latency off before changing it to a new value.

 You can also specify your own (as seen above):
 ```
-$ sudo ./latency off
-$ sudo ./latency on 20ms
+$ sudo ./ctrlnet lat on 20ms
 ```
 This will set a 20ms delay on *each* link, meaning the total RTT will be 40ms.

 Having the same exact latency constantly isnt really how real network work, so if you like, you can throw in some jitter:
 ```
-$ sudo ./latency off
-$ sudo ./latency on 50ms 5ms
+$ sudo ./ctrlnet lat on 50ms 5ms
 ```

 This will add a 5ms jitter to each link, based on a normal distribution, meaning that the total RTT between the nodes should be from 90ms to 110ms

+## Notes

+While i'm pretty confident that the packet loss commands are correct, I havent yet observed them working.